ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>When initializing or fetching data upon entering a screen, it’s crucial to select the right trigger point for loading the initial data…</blockquote>

 <h3>4.
-How to Implement App Shortcuts with Riverpod State Management and GoRouter in Flutter - <a href="https://medium.com/@madhanrkv10/how-to-implement-app-shortcuts-with-riverpod-state-management-and-gorouter-in-flutter-df36831348a7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Difference Between SDK-Based Apps and Normal Android Apps - <a href="https://medium.com/@anandgaur22/difference-between-sdk-based-apps-and-normal-android-apps-4a2e2c74a939" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Madhan`**
+✍️ **posted by `Anand Gaur`**

-<blockquote>In this article, we will see how to implement Home Screen Actions (in iOS) or App Shortcuts (in Android) in Flutter</blockquote>
+<blockquote>In Android development, you might come across two types of applications: SDK-based apps and normal apps.
+While both are Android…</blockquote>

 <h3>5.
-Composable-scoped ViewModel: An interesting experiment - <a href="https://medium.com/proandroiddev/composable-scoped-viewmodel-an-interesting-experiment-b982b86d84cd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Does The Mobile Industry Copy Apple? - <a href="https://medium.com/macoclock/why-does-the-mobile-industry-copy-apple-dbb04b44b88d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joost Klitsie`**
+✍️ **posted by `Carl St. James`**

-<blockquote>Scope any ViewModel to the composition of the Composable it is in, while surviving configuration changes, by using the power of Lifecycle.</blockquote>
+<blockquote>Imitation is the most insincere form of vanity — The President of Samsung, Lee Jae-yong recently had a spat with his design teams.
+Angered…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-How to Implement App Shortcuts with Riverpod State Management and GoRouter in Flutter - <a href="https://medium.com/@madhanrkv10/how-to-implement-app-shortcuts-with-riverpod-state-management-and-gorouter-in-flutter-df36831348a7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Madhan`**

-<blockquote>In this article, we will see how to implement Home Screen Actions (in iOS) or App Shortcuts (in Android) in Flutter</blockquote>

-<h3>2.
 An Open Source Security Camera - <a href="https://medium.com/gitconnected/an-open-source-security-camera-3ec9b6397a7b" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mark Lucking`**

 <blockquote>Build a security solution with XIAO ESP32S3 Sense and an iOS device.</blockquote>

-<h3>3.
+<h3>2.
 Apple Just Quietly Exposed The *AI Prompts* Powering Apple Intelligence - <a href="https://medium.com/macoclock/apple-just-quietly-exposed-the-ai-prompts-powering-apple-intelligence-b4ac3314eb14" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nikhil Vemu`**

 <blockquote>I never thought “do not hallucinate” works.</blockquote>

+<h3>3. iPhone 15 Pro Max — RIP - <a href="https://medium.com/macoclock/iphone-15-pro-max-rip-2b7f203aa16b" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `David Lewis`**

+<blockquote>Out of the blue it kind of died…</blockquote>

 <h3>4.
-Decoding Mobile Crashes: A Comparative Guide for Android and iOS - <a href="https://medium.com/@guylis/decoding-mobile-crashes-a-comparative-guide-for-android-and-ios-c311a9476079" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Guy Lis`**

-<blockquote>Who among us engineers hasn’t encountered a crash — whether in production or during development and testing?
-It’s never fun, often…</blockquote>

-<h3>5.
 Convert Your Native Project to Kotlin Multiplatform — Developer’s Guide - <a href="https://medium.com/proandroiddev/convert-your-native-project-to-kotlin-multiplatform-developers-guide-bce1ae20bd32" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Marcin Piekielny`**

 <blockquote>In one of our previous posts, we discussed why it is worth migrating your existing Android application to Kotlin Multiplatform to share…</blockquote>

+<h3>5.
+Walmart Software Engineer III — IOS (IN3) My Interview Experience - <a href="https://medium.com/@tejaswinimr702/my-experience-with-the-walmart-ios-interview-process-109d4918e2ea" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tejaswinimr`**

+<blockquote>Hello!
+I recently went through the interview process for a position at Walmart, and I’d like to share my experience.
+The process was…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-Dockerfile-less and Daemon-less Build - <a href="https://medium.com/itnext/dockerfile-less-and-daemon-less-build-faa0513e320f" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Journey into Tech - <a href="https://medium.com/@c.ike/my-journey-into-tech-84c2d9262d2f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahdi Mallaki`**
+✍️ **posted by `Emmanuel Edeh`**

-<blockquote>Building a Docker image without requiring a Dockerfile or Docker Daemon</blockquote>
+<blockquote>I’ve always been curious.
+As a child, I wanted to understand everything around me, especially those things that seemed to have a life of…</blockquote>

 <h3>2.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>